bill-from-ri/bill-from-ri/README.md

 ## Ongoing Projects
-- Inspired by the bitwise computations I had to implement in my most recent CS course at Tufts, Machine Structures & Assembly Language Programming, I've begun building a bitwise calculator app.
-I hope to have it finished by the end of Winter Break, 2022.
+- Inspired by the bitwise computations I had to implement in my most recent CS course at Tufts, Machine Structures & Assembly Language Programming, I've begun building a bitwise calculator programming.
+I hope to finish the BitCalc program by the end of Winter Break, 2022.
 - During the summer of 2022, I began developing a 2D strategy game called To Arms.
 The prototype I completed over the summer was built with Unity.
 I put it on the shelf when the school year started, but hope to return to it this winter.

 ## Past Projects